- Code: ITP1TF111

 - Shows excellent activity in class and individual studying

 - Has excellent understanding of the course contents, basic concepts and terminology

 - Has excellent knowledge and skills in creating an application using the skills taught on the course

 - Can independently solve problems

 - Can fluently use the course materials and other sources to support own learning

 - Can independently find more information from other sources

 - Can independently learn more details of course topics

 The student should pass the examinations, and complete 75 % of the assignments and write all the learning diaries in order to pass the course.
 In addition, the minimum attendance rate of 80 % is required.

-The self-assessment of learning assignment does not impact your grade.
-The assignment is the same for all courses/modules and your answers will be used also for course/module development.
+The assessment of one’s own learning does not influence the grade.
+The assignment is the same for all courses/modules and the answers will also be used for course/module development.
 The assignment is completed online in WinhaOpaali.